SAVE Florida

+LGBTQ advocacy organization in Florida, U.S.

-SAVE is a grassroots nonprofit political advocacy organization located in Miami, Florida.
+Safeguarding American Values for Everyone (SAVE) is a grassroots nonprofit political advocacy organization located in Miami, Florida.
 Founded in 1993, the organization's stated mission is to "promote, protect and defend equality for people in South Florida who are lesbian, gay, bisexual and transgender."

 Background

 SAVE is an acronym which stands for Safeguarding American Values for Everyone.
 Founded in 1993, the organization's name is an appropriation of the name of the American Family Association and singer Anita Bryant's 'Save Our Children' campaign to overturn a January 1977 Miami-Dade County ordinance that outlawed discrimination on the basis of sexual orientation in employment, housing, and public accommodations.
 That campaign succeeded in passing a ballot measure repealing the nondiscrimination measure in June 1977.
 The same year, the Florida state legislature approved a measure prohibiting adoption of children by gays and lesbians.